 Benjamin Franklin.

 In December 1772, Benjamin Franklin, who was then serving as Britain’s Postmaster General of the American colonies, anonymously received a packet of letters written to a British official by Thomas Hutchinson, the governor of Massachusetts.
 In the letters, Hutchinson urged Britain to send additional troops to deter rebellious colonists in Boston.
-Franklin circulated the letters privately, but John Adams had them published in the Boston Gazette in 1773, prompting a scandal that forced Hutchinson to flee the country and fueled tensions that would lead to the Revolutionary War.
+Franklin circulated the letters privately, but Samuel Adams had them published in the Boston Gazette in 1773, prompting a scandal that forced Hutchinson to flee the country and fueled tensions that would lead to the Revolutionary War.
 When three innocent men were accused of leaking the letters, Franklin admitted his role in the affair; he was publicly reprimanded by Parliament and dismissed as Postmaster General.

 2. The Treaty of Guadalupe Hidalgo